bnediction/scbolt/README.md

 in therapy-resistant disease are difficult to define, because of chromosal translocations and somatic mutations leading to uncommon signaling pathways.
 Moreover data can come from distinct experiments, adding integration-related issues such as batch effects.
-In this context, a semi-automatic software pipeline, named sc-bridge, has been developed, dealing with these difficulties for reconstructing executable qualitative models, using single-cell transcriptomics data.
+In this context, a semi-automatic software pipeline, named scBridge, has been developed, dealing with these difficulties for reconstructing executable qualitative models, using single-cell transcriptomics data.
 Its applications are multiple:
 1. predicting cellular fate decision and lineage differentiation